 Is actual loss of blood necessary for successful Blood Stasis treatment?
 Not necessarily.
 But when carried out at specific acupuncture points it can be very effective.

 For instance, there is a blood-letting treatment for acutely sore throats, where there is often a degree of Blood Stasis.
-(When I got a sore throat I first used needles at the point in question to alleviate the pain without much success until I started releasing a few drops of blood from the point: then the improvement was considerable.
+(When I got a sore throat I first used needles at the point in question to alleviate the pain.
+However, this wasn’t successful until I started releasing a few drops of blood from the point: then the improvement was considerable.)

 Does it hurt?
 Well, yes – a tiny bit!
 But no more than pricking your finger with a needle – and think of the benefits!
 The temporary discomfort is so much less than the ongoing soreness in the throat!

 Here's a tip for reducing any discomfort.
 Before this or any treatment that might cause you anxiety, take a deep breath then, as it begins, breathe out explosively in one long out-breath.

 There is evidence that giving blood regularly reduces the frequency of heart attacks.
 (Click here to read the paper in question.)

 Why might this be?
 Presumably because your body has to create more blood to replenish the space, and that new blood will be comparatively fresh and new, less full of garbage.
 (Garbage?: new technical term in Chinese medicine.)

 However, if you wish to donate blood, please do it responsibly, using good hygiene, and properly monitored.
 Your local blood transfusion services will be delighted with your company and most grateful.
 They'll also ask questions and do tests to make sure you are healthy enough to give blood and that the blood you give is up to standard.